joliss/broccoli-es6-concatenator/README.md

 * `.wrapInEval` (boolean): Enable or disable wrapping each module in an `eval` call with a `//# sourceURL` comment.
 Defaults to true, though this may change in the future.
+* `.loaderFile` (string | boolean): Path to a loader file as a string.
+Leave blank or set as false to not use a loader file.